-This statement best describes my understanding about God’s design for men, women, and marriage.
+This statement best describes our understanding (Greg’s and mine) about God’s design for men, women, and marriage.

 Here is the Danvers Statement from the Council on Biblical Manhood and Womanhood’s webpage:

 The Danvers Statement summarizes the need for the Council on Biblical Manhood and Womanhood (CBMW) and serves as an overview of our core beliefs.
 This statement was prepared by several evangelical leaders at a CBMW meeting in Danvers, Massachusetts, in December of 1987.
 It was first published in final form by the CBMW in Wheaton, Illinois in November of 1988.

 We have been moved in our purpose by the following contemporary developments which we observe with deep concern:

 1. The widespread uncertainty and confusion in our culture regarding the complementary differences between masculinity and femininity;

 2. the tragic effects of this confusion in unraveling the fabric of marriage woven by God out of the beautiful and diverse strands of manhood and womanhood;

 3. the increasing promotion given to feminist egalitarianism with accompanying distortions or neglect of the glad harmony portrayed in Scripture between the loving, humble leadership of redeemed husbands and the intelligent, willing support of that leadership by redeemed wives;